-Based on MaNGA integral field spectroscopic data, a study led by KIAA/PKU researchers Dr. Bitao Wang and Prof. Yingjie Peng reveals that beneath the superficial diversity and complexity of galaxy morphology in our local Universe, galaxies show underlying simplicity and have universally bimodal distributions of normalized specific angular momentum of stars.
+Beneath the apparent diversity and complexity in morphology, galaxies show underlying simplicity and have universally bimodal distributions of normalized specific angular momentum of stars, according to a study led by KIAA/PKU researchers Dr. Bitao Wang and Prof. Yingjie Peng.
 These two prevailing galaxy populations, dominated respectively by chaotic random motion and ordered bulk rotation, are shown to have experienced contrasting evolutionary histories.
-The work is published in Nature Astronomy.
+The work is published in the Sept 27 issue of Nature Astronomy.

 |